86dsd

 A local San Diego food truck that blends Asian and Mexican cuisine to create something flavorful that captures the essence of SD food and culture.

-Project Timeline: 8 weeks (Nov 2024 – Jan 2025)
+8 weeks (Nov 2024 – Jan 2025)

 Understanding Pain Points & Defining Goals